vlcoo/P3synth/README.md

 ### Quick start
 Get the executable JAR file from the [releases](https://github.com/vlcoo/P3synth/releases/latest) page.
 You will need the latest version of Java 8 (if needed, go [here](https://java.com/en/download/)).

-Upon opening, simply press "Open" to begin!
+Upon opening, simply drag and drop a MIDI file onto the program to begin!

 ![Instructions](data/graphics/help.png)